The Green Machine

 An interesting thing in the above ad is the available color options on the Green Machine.
 It says available in green or black.
 I have looked far and wide trying to find a black Green Machine, but have so far come up empty-handed.
 So either this is an error or I am missing something.

-I would love the have owned a “Black Machine.”
+I would love to have owned a “Black Machine.”
 I was not able to mock one up, but here is what a “Purple Machine” might have looked like.

 Retroist Contributor Rob O’Hara had one and it looked like it was all sorts of amazing.

-It would be months before it was clear enough outside to take it for a spin.
+It would be months before it was clear enough outside to take my Green Machine a spin.
 In retrospect, you would think seeing this dazzling green trike cruising down the street would draw all sorts of positive attention.
 It did not.

 Instead, it became a source of mockery.
 The reason?
 It was different.
 So the kids in my town didn’t know how to process it.
 They could only focus on its one major flaw.
 The width of the Swivel-Action Rear Wheels was too wide for our sidewalks.